Ground state connectivity of local Hamiltonians: Introduction

 \paragraph{Proof techniques.} Our results rely on a new technical lemma called the Traversal Lemma, as well as the use of $\epsilon$-nets and $\epsilon$-pseudo-nets (also known as \emph{improper covering sets}).
 We now outline the proof techniques behind Theorem~\ref{thm:qcmacomplete} (QCMA-completeness) in more detail; using similar ideas, Theorems~\ref{thm:pspacecomplete} (PSPACE-completeness) and~\ref{thm:nexpcomplete} (NEXP-completeness) follow analogously.

 {Specifically, we outline both} \class{QCMA}-hardness and containment in \class{QCMA}.
 Beginning with the former, the central idea behind the construction is as follows.
 Let $V$ be an arbitrary \class{QCMA} verification circuit, and let $H'$ be the local Hamiltonian obtained from $V$ via Kitaev's circuit-to-Hamiltonian construction~\cite{KSV02} (see Lemma~\ref{l:kemperegev} for Kempe and Regev's $3$-local version~\cite{KR03}).
-Then, we design the input Hamiltonian $H$ to \gscon~so that ``traversing its ground space'' is equivalent to simulating the following protocol: Starting from the all-zeroes state, prepare the ground state of $H'$ {(which can be done efficiently since $V$ is a QCMA circuit)}, and subsequently flip a set of special qubits called \emph{GO} qubits.
-This latter step ``activates'' the check Hamiltonian $H$, which now ``verifies'' that the ground state prepared is indeed correct.
-Finally, uncompute the ground state to arrive at a target state of all-zeroes except in the \emph{GO} register, which is now set to all ones.
+Then, we design the input Hamiltonian $H$ to \gscon~so that ``traversing its ground space'' is equivalent to simulating the following protocol (i.e. an honest prover acts as follows): Suppose $H'$ acts on register $h$.
+Add three additional ancilla qubits (which we call $GO$ qubits), and prepare initial state $\ket{\psi}=\ket{0\cdots 0}_h\ket{000}_G$.
+Now, using two-qubit unitaries, prepare the ground state of $H'$ in register $h$ {(which can be done efficiently since $V$ is a QCMA circuit)}.
+Then, flip the three GO qubits using local Pauli $X$ gates to obtain $\ket{111}$ in $G$, and uncompute the history state in $h$ to obtain target state $\ket{\phi}=\ket{0\cdots 0}_h\otimes \ket{111}_G$.
+To enforce this honest behavior, we use $5$-local Hamiltonian $H$:

+Note that the initial and final states $\ket{\psi}$ and $\ket{\phi}$ lie in the null space of $H$, and flipping a GO qubit ``activates'' the check Hamiltonian $H'_h$ which checks if $h$ has a valid and accepting history state.
+The pressing question is whether for a NO input, a cheating prover can somehow deviate from this protocol by flipping all three GO qubits using $2$-qubit unitaries \emph{without} ``activating'' $H'$.
+To rigorously show this is impossible, we state and prove our main technical tool, the Traversal Lemma {(Lemma~\ref{l:traversal})}, which roughly says that to transition from $\ket{000}$ to $\ket{111}$ in $G$ using $2$-qubit unitaries, an intermediate state in the evolution must have high overlap with $P_G$.